JJ/hoborg/text/text.md

 There's a lot of vice in Miami
 --------------------------------------

-"We usually play to a full house here", Vince told me while we were on the road to post papers to announce the circus around town.
+"We usually play to a full house here," Vince told me while we were on the road to post papers to announce the circus around town.
 Elegant people came after us to check them out.
 "Look, we are scoring good hits."
 Vince told me.

 We were very lucky to be there.
 There were heavier and less amusing things you could do in the circus that very morning, in the stifling Miami heat.
 Besides, I was supposed to learn stuff.
 There was a method to posting paper, I was discovering.
 You couldn't just paste them anywhere; barns, fences, some buildings, corners, always at eye's height, those were the places to do it.
 As a matter of fact, sometimes they were occupied by other posters announcing past or present shows.
 They were promptly ditched, and this was accompanied by war stories of when two circus met in that place or that other and two posting parties met and mayhem ensued.
 I soon get bored of his talk and started to think whether this could be the day and place where I could finally escape alive and with a plus one called Manuel.

 We had a fair amount of ducat to invite beautiful girls to come to the attractions and bring the local marks in tow.
 And man, they were